 Halloween produces more boos, eeks, screeches and ding-dongs than we should tolerate.
 In an attempt to make sure our kids don’t hate us, and our neighbours, family and friends don’t ridicule us (although some of us may be used to this by now – especially me), this post will provide you with useful resources and suggestions – hoping we can all together, inspire a less scary Halloween (since, boycotting the holiday altogether is a little ambitious and un-spirited – for this year anyway).

 EAT & GIVE REAL SWEET TREATS: Kids love treats.
 You love your kids.
 What to do?
 Every store has colourful boxes lined up on shelves ready for us to buy.
 The artificial colours, flavours, refined, over-processed ingredients and dyes that are in that candy should petrify us all.
 It is remarkable in the very scariest way, that they are even on shelf!
 The sugar industry and the big companies making “chocolate” (that shouldn’t even be allowed to be called chocolate, and often is only allowed to be called “candy”), are the true horrors of our present-day Halloween!
-You’ll never buy a chocolate bar the same way again after you read, “Your Candy Bar Was Made By Child Slaves.”
+You’ll never buy a chocolate bar the same way again after you read, “Slaves to chocolate: the child labour in your Hershey’s bar“.

 If you are not keen on giving out pencils made from recycled materials (stop rolling your eyes), these are our choice treats that still allows kids to enjoy the sweet rush of Halloween with your neighbourhood, friends and community.